1983 Women's World Team Squash Championships

 The 1983 Women's World Team Squash Championships were held in Perth, Australia and took place from October 31 until November 4, 1983.
 The home team became champions, defeating England 2-1 in the final, where the finalists, outcome and the final score were identical to the previous edition's.

+New Zealand defeated Ireland in the third place play-off.